lutris/website/README.rst

-Getting the site up and running for development
+Getting the site up and running for development proces
 ===============================================

 With docker-compose